mobxjs/mobx/docs/react-integration.md

     MyComponent.displayName = "MyComponent"
     ```

-    This is broken in React 16 at the time of writing; mobx-react `observer` uses a React.memo and runs into this bug: https://github.com/facebook/react/issues/18026, but it will be fixed in React 17.
+    This was broken in React 16 because `observer` uses `React.memo`, but React 18 and later no longer have this issue.

 Now you can see component names: